OutWooods/student_directory/README.md

       - [Good intro](http://vaidehijoshi.github.io/blog/2014/12/14/to-understand-recursion-you-must-first-understand-recursion/)
       - [Very challenging, but interesting](http://eloquentjavascript.net/03_functions.html) This is in Javascript.
 But if you can grasp it (I think I do...in a sense) it gives a really nice example of more complex recursion.
 But its quite tricky, it took me several reads, re-reads to vaguely grasp it.
   - Kata Completed
-       - [Directions reduction](http://www.codewars.com/kata/directions-reduction/train/ruby)  *Can be solved without recursion, but the recusrive answer's quite nice.*
+       - [Directions reduction](http://www.codewars.com/kata/directions-reduction/train/ruby)  *Can be solved without recursion*
 - [ ] **Symbols**

 - [ ] **Hashes**